-Maybe it’s irrational, that happiness that we feel at pouring the morning’s first cup.
+Maybe it’s irrational, that happiness that we feel at pouring the morning’s first cup after learning how at coffee classes in Sydney.
 There is something intoxicating about it: the aroma, the thin film of foam, the swirling galaxy of cream and black coffee.
 We hold the warm mug in our hands and enjoy the moment before being welcomed back into the world, energized and ready for the day.

 Maybe it’s an irrational affinity, but it’s certainly an old one.
 Coffee has woven a sprawling history (1) in almost every Western civilization since its discovery in Ethiopia before the 15th century (2).
 Political leaders have been known to mull over heavy decisions with a coffee cup in hand, while cafés across the world have housed countless revolutionary meetings and literary discussions.
 Coffee, then, is an integral part of the social and cultural development of the Western world.